Hint of Pseudo Code (HoPC): Zero-Shot Step by Step Pseudo Code Reasoning Prompting: Experimental Setup and Results

 \subsection{Commonsense tasks}

 We employ StrategyQA \cite{geva-etal-2021-aristotle} for the commonsense reasoning task, a large dataset that requires the model to conduct implicit multi-hop reasoning to answer questions.
-The baseline results are from zero-shot CoT.\cite{NEURIPS2022_8bb0d291}.
-The reasoning accuracy with HoT is about 30\% higher than CoT.
-We make the HoT prompt here, which requires a Yes/No in the third part of the hints chain.
-It is readily observed from the results that HoT has a higher potential for commonsense reasoning than existing zero-shot approaches.
+It is found out that zero-shot CoT has a lower performance than zero-shot on Llama3-8b, while HoPC can provide a better reasoning performance.